DeimosLabs/dirt/README.md

 Tested on: As of now, only Linux Mint.

-Running this on windows: Short answer, you're on your own.
-I don't do microsuck malware - at least as little as reasonably possible - and you shouldn't either.
+Running this on W**dows: Short answer, you're on your own.
+I don't do microsuck malware garbage - at least as little as reasonably possible - and you shouldn't either.

 ## License